Dobby233Liu/HATE-UML/README.md

 I heard you want to destroy the fabric of time-space continuum and bring living hell to the second dark world you have access to?
 Or do you want to make the underground a boiling mess (maybe again, for some reason)?
 If so, ~~follow the installation guide below and try it today~~ Just give me time to finish this.

-**HEALTHY \[REDACTED] WARNING:** Using the Shuffle GFX option may cause flashing lights in-game.
+**HEALTHY \[REDACTED]'S WARNING:** Using the Shuffle GFX option may cause flashing lights in-game.
 Please also back your saves up if you want to try this tool, as there is a chance that this tool will break them.

 ## The original              corruptor